wp-plugins/sz-google/readme.txt

 * `Google analytics enable multiple top domains.`
 * `Google analytics enable advertiser.`

-**Position code:** To insert the code you can choose the header of the web page (the recommended one) or footer, but if you want to customize the position used manual entry and enter the function `szgoogle_analytics_get_code()` in your theme manually.
+**Position code:** To insert the code you can choose the header of the web page (the recommended one) or footer, but if you want to customize the position use function as manual entry.

 **Google Analytics Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and decide the placements details that do not perform a predefined standard.